Rosa Inchausti, Diversity Director, CCDP

 Ginny Belousek is the Sr. Diversity Specialist for the City of Tempe.
 She has been employed with Tempe for over 30 years, and has worked in the Tempe Public Library, Community Services Administration, Parks and Recreation, and Diversity.
 Ginny has a Bachelor of Interdisciplinary Studies degree from Arizona State University.
 Ginny also received her certification as a Diversity Professional from Cornell University.
 Ginny's main job function is to plan and coordinate all activities related to Diversity events and programming.
 Among some of the events and programs she is responsible for producing are the Tempe Tardeada, the MLK Diversity Awards Banquet, the Regional Unity Walk, the Diversity Dialogue Programs, the Mentoring Program, The Cesar Chavez Coloring Contest, and the"Who's Your Neighbor" brown bag luncheons.
 Ginny serves as a Safe Haven for employees, staffs the Tardeada Advisory Board, and is a facilitator for Inclusion Training.

-Peter Fischer promotes accessibility for City of Tempe residents and employees.
-Peter has a Bachelor of Arts and Sciences degree from Arizona State University and over 15 years of experience in the field of Architecture and Design.
-Peter also received the 2013 City of Tempe Accessibility Award.
-He works with other city departments to ensure accessibility; helping to review architectural plans, update policies, provide employee trainings, and create access to programs and services.
-Peter also provides information to residents regarding the Americans with Disabilities Act and local disability resources by answering an ADA hotline.
-Peter staffs the city's Commission on Disability Concerns, reviews city facilities, staffs the Lockbox and Vial of Life programs, and provides ideas to further promote an accessible Tempe.
+Michele Stokes, ADA Compliance Specialist, has been engaged in facilitating access and ADA compliance for over 30 years in the Valley of the Sun.
+Profoundly deaf, Michele has facilitated access, training and accommodations in a variety of environments and is always up for new challenges.
+She has a B.S.
+Degree in Journalism/Public Relations from A.S.U.
+She works with other city departments to ensure accessibility; helping to review architectural plans, update policies, provide employee trainings, and create access to programs and services.
+Michele also provides information to residents regarding the Americans with Disabilities Act and local disability resources by answering an ADA hotline.
+Michele staffs the city's Commission on Disability Concerns, reviews city facilities, staffs the Lockbox and Vial of Life programs, and provides ideas to further promote an accessible Tempe.

 Dee Hodson, Diversity Office Assistant